A critique of Analytic Idealism

 🔗 Reasoning

 Another challenging faculty to explain on Analytic Idealism is reasoning.
-Without a real mind capable of guiding the reasoning, it is unclear how and why any subset of experience would faithfully represent a chain of reasoning.
+Without a real mind capable of guiding the reasoning, nor even brain-matter with its corresponding causal power, it is unclear how and why any subset of experience would faithfully represent a chain of reasoning.

 🔗 Intelligence

-If reasoning in particular is challenging to explain on Analytic Idealism, then intelligence in general is even more so, given, as I contend, that experience is not in itself causally efficacious in an active sense.
-Given this contention, there is no reason for one subset of experience to lead in any particular direction over time, let alone in an intelligent one.
+If reasoning in particular is challenging to explain on Analytic Idealism, then intelligence in general is even more so, given that experience is not in itself causally efficacious.
+There is, then, no reason for one subset of experience (noting again the incoherence of disunified experience in the first place) to lead in any particular direction over time, let alone in an intelligent one.

 🔗 The problematic accounting for the physical self